Gluten Free Diet: Is it Harmful or Helpful?

 Bread alone provides 20% of the UK fibre intake for example, so by removing this food group, we are making it more difficult and expensive for ourselves to meet our health and growth needs.
 By excluding wheat fibres from our diets, it really does make it incredibly difficult to meet the bodies needs for this important component.

-Before you remove Gluten from your Diet
+Before you go Gluten Free

 Most qualified health experts do not want to see people on gluten free diets unless absolutely necessary.
 While grains are health promoting —including the gluten grains wheat, barley and rye— linked to reduced risk of coronary heart disease, cancer, diabetes, obesity, and other chronic diseases.